f/awesome-chatgpt-prompts/README.md

 ## Act as a LaTeX code generator
 Contributed by: [@haldirleao](https://github.com/haldirleao)

 > I will provide some math equations or expressions, or explain to you what LaTeX output I need.
-Do not write any explanations or other words, just reply with the LaTex code.
+Do not write any explanations or other words, just reply with the proper LaTex code.
 My first request is "the text: 'Population std:'.
-In a new line the equation of population std, in large font."
+In a new line the complete equation of population std, in large font."

 ## Contributors 😍